recprog/Frank/README.md

-#Frank is an open source Wordpress theme designed for speed
+#Frank is an open source WordPress theme designed for speed

 ##README Contents
 * [About Frank](#about-frank)